NO ONE SHOULD GET HEP‑B

 From risk-based to routine age-based From risk-based to routine age-based

-people are now eligible for protection from hepatitis B1,6
+people are now eligible for protection1,7,8

 Hepatitis B can have serious consequences, including liver cancer2